catpea/catpea-project/database/furkies-purrkies/poem-1154/index.md

 it is all just user=bob, or account id=5.

-When your username and password passes the test, the browser gives you the thing it can remember you by.
+When your username and password passes the test, the server gives you the thing it can remember you by.

 So that your browser can send it in, next time you make a request.